prosperinweb/simple-tic-tac-toe/README.md

 - [ ] add custom game such as best of 3 or 5
 - [ ] Add single player mode with AI

+## Considerations
+- This project was created using Java 17 and its corresponding features such as
+  - text-blocks

 ## Acknowledgements

 - I would like to thank Jetbrains Academy for being such an amazing learning platform.